MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-to-excel-online.md

    > [!div class="mx-imgBorder"]
    > ![Export to Excel Online](media/export-excel-online.png "Select export to Excel Online")

-3. When Excel Online open make your edits and when you're done select **Save**.
+3. On Excel Online file make your edits and when you're done select **Save**.

    > [!div class="mx-imgBorder"]
    > ![Select Save on the Excel Online file](media/export-excel-online-1.png "Select Save on the Excel Online file")